Everything You Need to Know About Renting in Canada: A Comprehensive Guide

 Your landlord doesn’t need to do anything.
 All you need to do is sign up to Chexy and connect your credit card.
 Your rent will automatically be charged to your credit card and sent via e-transfer to your landlord on rent day.

-Some other benefits of paying rent with a credit card through Chexy include building credit, splitting rent, and earning rewards multipliers.
+Some other benefits of paying rent with a credit card through Chexy include building credit, splitting rent, earning rewards multipliers, and the ability to pay bills with a credit card.

 What Is Included in Rent Payments?